 Female Bowlers should follow the rules below.

-Trousers, tailored shorts, tailored cropped trousers or skirts, these shall be at least knee length and single coloured either Black or Navy.
+Trousers, tailored shorts, tailored cropped trousers or skirts, these shall be at least knee length and Black single coloured.

 Shirts: These shall be single coloured with sleeves and collar.